What kind of story is this?

 to raze the new Jerusalem to dust.

-And all of this permitted by the Lord, who has said
+And all of this permitted by the Lord, who

 I brought you into a fertile land